ESIPFed/NUMfocusFallDev/README.md

 # Earth Science Information Partners Sponsor NUMfocus Small Grant Development Opportunity

-This week only (September 10 - 17, 2018), any ESIP member can submit an idea for a NUMfocus Sponsored or Affiliated project to proposal a development grant to support.
+As part of the fall 2018 NUMfocus call for Small Development Grants, ESIP is sponsoring two community-submitted ideas for potential development by NUMfocus [sponsored](https://numfocus.org/sponsored-projects/) or [affiliated projects](https://numfocus.org/sponsored-projects/affiliated-projects).
+Deadline for idea submission is September 17, 9am (CT).
 ESIP will fund up to two proposals with a max budget of $5k each.

 - [What is ESIP?](#what-is-ESIP?)
 - [Who are ESIP members](#who-are-esip-members)